Update — July 2017

 The feature that sets the Tula Ergonomic Baby

-above the rest is its simplicity.
-All of our product testers agree on its intuitive nature as it is super straightforward and easy to use.
+apart from the rest is its pure simplicity.
+Its intuitive nature is super straightforward and easy to use making it a favorite of our testers.
 It is also exceptionally

-well-made, has a fantastic fit, and comes in a variety of lovely patterns.
-Another feature that sets it apart from its competitors is the overall coverage of the carrier, meaning the seat is much wider
+well-crafted, has a first-rate fit, and comes in a variety of delightful patterns.
+An additional feature that earned this carrier an award is the overall coverage, meaning the seat is much wider

 than other carriers.
-This wideness keeps baby's legs and hips in an ergonomically correct position
+This helps to keep baby's legs and hips in an ergonomically correct position

-, while the height of the seat helps better support baby's head.
+, while the height of the seat offers more support baby's head.
+Tula's new carrier, the Free-to-Grow

 Read Full Review: Tula Ergonomic Baby